Signed Mahonian polynomials for major and sorting indices: Introduction

 where $\chi$ is any 1-dim character of $G$ and $\stat$ is some Mahonian statistic.

-It must be noted that these ideas are not new and there have been many works extending (\ref{eq:A_signMaho}) to other Coxeter groups or reflection groups.
-In the case of type $B_n$, Adin and Roichman~\cite{Adin_Roichman_01} defined the Mahonian index `$\fmaj$' and Adin et al.~\cite{Adin_Gessel_Roichman_05} obtained the signed Mahonian with respect to $\fmaj$ together with any of the four 1-dim characters ($1, \sign(\pi), (-1)^{\nneg(\pi)}, \sign(|\pi|)$) of $B_n$.
-Meanwhile, Fire~\cite{Fire_08} obtained another set of identities by considering the Mahonian statistics $\Fmaj$ and $\nmaj$ together with $\chi=\sign(\pi)$ or $(-1)^{\nneg(\pi)}$.
+There have been many works extending (\ref{eq:A_signMaho}) to other Coxeter groups or reflection groups.
+In the case of type $B_n$, Adin and Roichman~\cite{Adin_Roichman_01} defined the Mahonian index so called flag major, $\fmaj$, and Adin, Gessel and Roichman~\cite{Adin_Gessel_Roichman_05} obtained the signed Mahonian polynomials with respect to $\fmaj$ together with any of the four 1-dim characters ($1, (-1)^{\ell_B(\pi)}, (-1)^{\nega(\pi)}, (-1)^{\inv(|\pi|)}$) of $B_n$.
+Here, $\ell_B(\pi)$ refers to the length function of $\pi=\pi_1\pi_2\cdots\pi_n\in B_n$ which has the following combinatorial interpretation